D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 ## 9. Note on the data quality assessment

- A a spin-off of the the proposed effort on the standartized metadata, we suggest the new Data Quality Experience (DQE) databases (or forums) to be created to monitor the application and validation/verification effort of the A&M data utilising the same metadata as a cross-reference.
+ As a spin-off of the the proposed effort on the standartized metadata, we suggest the new Data Quality Experience (DQE) databases (or forums) to be created to monitor the application and validation/verification effort of the A&M data utilising the same metadata as a cross-reference.

    1) One should sepate the validation type:
       1) Validation with measured data by application of the data (often as a part of the code input) to the particular experiments